| I. The War Begins A. The Italian invasion of

 seizing most of the territory from Russian Siberia to Indonesia, which was

 rich in natural resources that Japan needed.
+E. The US gradually became

 more intimately involved in the British war effort as both American